OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 Term of Service.

 Your Agreement begins on the day we activate your Service(s) and continues through the Term of Service, typically a 12 month or 24 month period ("Service Commitment"), specified on your Customer Service Summary.
 At the end of your service commitment, this Agreement will automatically continue on a month-to-month basis.
 If your Agreement has no Service Commitment, it is a month-to-month Agreement.

+Device Activation.

+If You purchased a device that was shipped to You, You agree to activate the device within seven (7) days of the shipment date.
+If Your device is not activated by You, we may activate the device for You within a month of shipping and Your monthly recurring charges, and any applicable Service Commitment, will begin.

 Fulfillment of Service Commitment.